IceHacks/SurvivCheatInjector/README.md

 - esp
 - UI (yay)

+## What I'm Working On
+- new aim features
+- autoloot fixes
+- option for roof's
+- autoaim using structure collisions

 ## Help
 #### The cheat isn't aiming
 You have to hold the right (secondary) mouse button to aim.
 There is a way to disable this.